barisegesevgili/smart-urban-vitality-dashboard/README.md

 ## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+1. Send good wishes

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the BES License - see me at München for details